 This test provides a convenient and rapid indication of the compressive strength of hardened concrete.

 Its apparatus consists of a spring controlled mass that slides on a plunger within a tubular housing.
-If rebound hammer plunger is pressed against the surface of hardened concrete, a spring controlled mass having constant energy is made to hit the concrete hard surface to rebound back.
+If a rebound hammer plunger is pressed against the surface of hardened concrete, a spring controlled mass having constant energy is made to hit the concrete hard surface to rebound back.

 The rebound hammer measures a surface hardness and is measurement shown on a graduate scale.